HuzaifaSalahuddin/RAI-Unity-Bridge/Documentation/Scripts_Info.md

 __Pick_place.ipynb__

 This contains the communication module implemented on RAI's side.
-It sends the relative frame data through IP towards Unity.
-On Unity Side, __MoveObjects.cs__  receives this data and moves the objects accordingly.
+It sends the relative frame data through network towards Unity.
+Http listener on Unity Side implemented in __MoveObjects.cs__  receives this data and moves the objects accordingly.